 Several major lenders have a DUA with their mortgage insurer.
 As odd as it may sound, many lenders that have their own LMI company don’t have a DUA in place and sometimes have quite different guidelines.

-There are several lenders that have a DUA in place with either Genworth Financial or QBE LMI, which are the two largest LMI providers in Australia.
+There are several lenders that have a DUA in place with either Helia (formally Genworth Financial) or QBE LMI, which are the two largest LMI providers in Australia.

 The list of lenders and their DUA criteria is subject to change at any time, so please contact us if you require a lender with a DUA.